This is my home page. I know home pages is not a popular genre these days and it probably makes me look old fashioned.

 - Twitter: @dmbaturin

-You can contact me by email <daniil (at) baturin (dot) org> (use PGP key if you wish).
+You can contact me by email <daniil (at) baturin (dot) org> (here's my PGP key if you want secure communication).

 Everything you see here is distributed under the terms of the Creative Commons Attribution license, unless otherwise specified.